-The Capital of Texas Media Foundation (CoTMF) is a nonprofit media company that empowers Central Texans with the news and information they need to to understand and influence local civic and social issues.
-CoTMF is home to the Austin Monitor .
-This serves as the premiere news sources for local leaders, change-makers, activists and volunteers.
+The Capital of Texas Media Foundation (CoTMF) is a nonprofit media company that empowers Central Texans with the news and information they need to understand and influence local civic and social issues.
+CoTMF is home to the Austin Monitor, Glasshouse Policy and an Austin-focused research organization which collectively deliver the news, research and community engagement programs necessary for equitable and sustainable growth in Central Texas.

 Like no other media organization in the country, CoTMF puts content to work in service to the community.
 Our mission is to positively impact our community through content – online and in person – and increase the number of Central Texas activists, volunteers, voters and donors.